CharlieInRain/docs-site/docs/governance.md

 ## Primer on Governance

-Binance Chain has its own built-in governance module that lets BNB holders submit proposals for adding trade pairs.
+BNB Beacon Chain has its own built-in governance module that lets BNB holders submit proposals for adding trade pairs.
 In order for the proposal to be open for voting, it needs to come with a `deposit` that is greater than a parameter called `Deposit`.
 The `deposit` need not be provided in its entirety by the submitter.
 If the initial proposer's `deposit` is not sufficient, the proposal enters the `deposit_period` status.
 Then, any BNB holder can increase the deposit by sending a `depositTx`.
 A purely-code-controlled escrow account will be used to hold deposits during voting period.
-It is a kind of account which is derived from a hard-coded string in binance chain protocol.
+It is a kind of account which is derived from a hard-coded string in BNB Beacon Chain protocol.
 This kind of account doesn't have its own private key and it's only controlled by code of the protocol.
 The code for calculating escrow account is the same that is used in [cosmos-sdk](https://github.com/cosmos/cosmos-sdk/blob/82a2c5d6d86ffd761f0162b93f0aaa57b7f66fe7/x/supply/internal/types/account.go#L40):
 ```
 DepositedCoinsAccAddr = sdk.AccAddress(crypto.AddressHash([]byte("BinanceChainDepositedCoins")))
 ```